Viggyz/parking_full/README.md

 # Full Parking Project
-Project code a Parking Lot Vehicle Detection and Tracking on Google Coral EdgeTPU Model.
+Project code a Parking Lot Vehicle Detection and Tracking on Google Coral EdgeTPU.

 - Parking Model Making contains the code to train and compile the edgetpu model
 - Parking Heroku contains code to set up a flask-socketio server on Heroku